byllyfish/shellous/README.md

 'cat: does_not_exist: No such file or directory\n'
 ```

-You can redirect standard error to a file or path.

-To redirect standard error to the hosting program's `sys.stderr`, use the INHERIT redirect
+To redirect standard error to the hosting program's `sys.stderr`, use the `sh.INHERIT` redirect
 option.

 ```pycon